weiwi/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker
-In this activity, you will be using the MBTA bus data to determine stops between Harvard and MIT.
-Then, you need to and add an animated marker on the map to highlight the bus routes.
+In this activity, MBTA bus data is used to determine stops between Harvard and MIT, and an animated marker is used on the map to highlight the bus routes.